LSeelig/adw-gtk3-white-headers/README.md

 **Note:** You may want to install this alongside the original theme.
 That way, if you encounter issues with white headerbars for a specific program, you can switch it to adw-gtk3 by prepending `GTK_THEME=adw-gtk3` to its exec.

+**Note:** GTK3 doesn't support the accent color feature introduced in GNOME 47.
+Only libadwaita does.

 ### Tarball
 1. Go to the [releases](https://github.com/lseelig/adw-gtk3-white-headers/releases) section and download the latest `tar.xz` file.
 2. Extract the file to `~/.themes/` (recommended), `~/.local/share/themes/`, (or `/usr/share/themes` if you want to install it for all users).